 When it comes to branding, simply having a great product or service is not enough.
 In order to determine the true impact of a brand, organisations must leverage data from across customer feedback channels to fully understand the market perception of their offerings.

-Quantitative feedback like net promoter scores can provide a general pulse of your brand performance, but qualitative feedback in the form of text can provide insight into how people actually “feel” about your brand.
+Quantitative feedback available via metrics such as net promoter scores can provide some information about brand performance, but qualitative feedback in the form of unstructured data provides more nuanced insight into how people actually “feel” about your brand.

-Let’s look at the importance of sentiment analysis and how it can be used to improve customer experience through direct and indirect interactions with your brand.
-Here’s an introduction to sentiment analysis, how it works and when to use it.
+Leveraging an omnichannel analytics platform allows teams to collect all of this information and aggregate it into a complete view.
+Once obtained, there are many ways to analyse and enrich the data, one of which involves conducting sentiment analysis.
+Sentiment analysis can be used to improve customer experience through direct and indirect interactions with your brand.
+Let’s consider the definition of sentiment analysis, how it works and when to use it.

 What is sentiment analysis?

 Sentiment refers to the positivity or negativity expressed in text.
 Sentiment analysis provides an effective way to evaluate written or spoken language to determine if the expression is favourable, unfavourable, or neutral, and to what degree.
 Because of this, it gives a useful indication of how the customer felt about their experience.

 If you’ve ever left an online review, made a comment about a brand or product online, or answered a large-scale market research survey, there’s a chance your responses have been through sentiment analysis.